 From 1978 to 1982, Henry was an anchor and reporter at NBC affiliate WMAQ-TV in Chicago.
 He began his career in broadcasting in 1966 at KHVH-TV in Honolulu, where he was a reporter and anchor.
 He also worked briefly at KENI-TV in Anchorage, Alaska.

 In addition to his work in local news, Henry is the executive producer and host of the Emmy award-winning "Travel Café,” a half-hour program that examines interesting places, cultures and cuisines.
 From 1984 to 1991, Henry was the host and producer of the popular travel magazine program, “Eye on L.A.”
 He has visited virtually every continent in the world as host of these programs.

 Henry has won dozens of awards and honors for his work as an anchor, host, reporter, director and producer.
 These include Los Angeles Area Emmys, Golden Mikes, Los Angeles Press Club Awards and a national Cable Ace Award for Best Host of a Series.

-A native of Los Angeles, Henry has been married for over thirty years and has four children.
+A native of Los Angeles, Henry is married and has four children.